 There is no particular allocation of responsibilities for the compensation and benefits of a company's employees that is right for every company.
-Companies should consider whether the compensation committee will have responsibility for employee compensation beyond that of executive In addition, companies should consider whether officers. the compensation committee will have responsibility for risk oversight in incentive compensation plans for all employees, as discussed in Section I of this Chapter I, below.
+Companies should consider whether the compensation committee will have responsibility for employee compensation beyond that of executive officers.
+In addition, companies should consider whether the compensation committee will have responsibility for risk oversight in incentive compensation plans for all employees, as discussed in Section I of this Chapter I, below.
 Limiting a compensation committee's responsibility to executive officer compensation may make sense for many companies so that directors can concentrate their limited time and resources on establishing proper incentives for those employees who are most likely to influence company performance.
-However, companies should be mindful that due to increased focus on pay ratios and shareholder litigation surrounding compensation issues generally, it may be useful for compensation committees to increase their oversight of total compensation expenditures (e.g., bonus compensation in financial Ultimately, the full board of directors is charged with institutions). allocating compensation responsibilities, but the compensation committee may be best equipped to make recommendations to the full board of directors concerning the compensation committee's scope of responsibility.
+However, companies should be mindful that due to increased focus on pay ratios and shareholder litigation surrounding compensation issues generally, it may be useful for compensation committees to increase their oversight of total compensation expenditures (e.g., bonus compensation in financial institutions).
+Ultimately, the full board of directors is charged with allocating compensation responsibilities, but the compensation committee may be best equipped to make recommendations to the full board of directors concerning the compensation committee's scope of responsibility.

 As noted in Chapter II of this Guide, a compensation committee also may have fiduciary responsibilities under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), for certain broad-based employee benefit plans, either as a result of language in plan documents or the compensation committee's own charter, or by virtue of actually exercising such responsibilities.
-It is possible for a plan to state that the full board of directors or the compensation committee is responsible for administering ERISA plans or for managing the investment of their assets, either of which will implicate ERISA's fiduciary duty rules.
-It may or may not be appropriate for a compensation committee to assume such responsibilities, but, in any event, companies should ensure that the documentation and actual exercise of fiduciary responsibilities are consistent, and that all who are ERISA fiduciaries are aware of that fact and understand the legal responsibilities it entails.
+It is possible for a plan to state that the full board of directors or the compensation committee is responsible for administering ERISA plans or for managing the investment of their assets, either of which will implicate ERISA's fiduciary duty rules, which in most instances require the fiduciary act exclusively for the benefit of the plan participants.
+It may or may not be appropriate for a compensation committee to assume such responsibilities-like shareholder litigation surrounding compensation issues generally, it may be more useful to limit the responsibility of boards of directors and their committees with respect to employee benefit plans-but, in any event, companies should ensure that the documentation and actual exercise of fiduciary responsibilities are consistent, and that all who are ERISA fiduciaries are aware of that fact and understand the legal responsibilities it entails.